 Want to grow Jade plants in water?
 Click here

 Botanical Name: Crassula Sarmentosa ‘Comet’

-Trailing jade belongs to the genus Crassula.
-It rises around one foot in height with branches growing about three feet tall and can be trained to become upright, outward or trailing down.
-Variegated leaves with yellow border and green center are definitely a show stopper.
+Trailing jade offers variegated leaves with a yellow border and green center, making it a show stopper.
 For this plant to attain the most vibrant color, keep it in the sun.

 5. String of Buttons